-Myth 18.
+Myth #18.
 Game Watching is Boring for Children

 Watching wild animals in their natural habitat is rarely boring for children, but there can be portions of time where you don’t see anything and that’s when your child can grow impatient.
-We suggest you encourage them to draw the animals they see or teach them basic basic survival skills.
+We suggest you encourage them to draw the animals they see or teach them basic survival skills.

-Myth 19.
+Myth #19.
 You Need a Great Camera to Snap Photos

 While any old camera won’t really cut it for an African safari, you don’t need the expensive lens that you see in wildlife documentaries.
 A decent 300mm lens with a 1.4X teleconverter will be enough for whatever comes your way.

-Myth 20.
-Animals Will Attack You
+Myth #20.
+Animals Are Likely to Attack You

 When on an African safari, animals attacking is probably the last thing you need to worry about.
-Animals in general prefer to avoid the company of humans, so they won’t be hunting you down.
+Animals, in general, prefer to avoid the company of humans, so they won’t be hunting you down.
 Even snakes scurry away when they sense humans around.